Raymo111/oneplus-7t-root/README.md

 4. Download the latest versions of [ADB](https://developer.android.com/studio/releases/platform-tools) and a Magisk-patched boot image for OnePlus 7T.
 (OOS 10.0.12, the latest version as of the 10 August 2020, is [included in this repo](https://github.com/Raymo111/oneplus-7t-root/raw/master/Magisk-patched%20OOS_10_0_12.img).
 5. If you're on windows, extract the ADB zip file to C:\adb.
 Open cmd there.
 Otherwise, add adb to your path or open up a terminal where adb is.
 6. Head over to `Settings > About phone`.
 Tab on the Build number at least 7 times to get developer access.
 7. Note your build number. **If it isn't the latest (i.e. > 10.0.12) then you'll need to `System > System updates > update` your OOS.
-If you don't you risk bricking or bootlooping.
+If you don't, you risk bricking or bootlooping.
 At the very least, wifi won't work.
 Believe me, I tried.**
 8. Once that's up to date, head over to `Security & lock screen` and set `Screen lock` to `none`.
 Go to `System > Developer options` and enable `Advanced reboot`, `USB debugging` and `OEM unlocking`.
 It sounds scary but you gotta do it if you wanna root.
 9. Plug your phone into your computer and enable USB debugging when it pops up on your phone.
 I would set it to `always enable`.
 If you want to do that now just unplug and replug :)
 10. In the terminal you opened (yes cmd is a terminal), run